Qatar’s Blockade Enters Third Year: Who Are the Winners and Losers?

 Qatar Crisis and Gulf Cooperation Council

 At the same time, the Qatar blockade crisis has had important regional consequences.
 It has practically paralyzed the six-member Gulf Cooperation Council (GCC), which was already suffering from factionalism and internal divisions.
 Established in 1981 in response to the regional threats from Iran and Iraq, GCC countries took several steps towards security and economic cooperation.
-It was also successful as regional block in several rounds of investment and trade negotiations with EuropeChina, and India between 2000 and 2010.
+It was also successful as a regional block in several rounds of investment and trade negotiations with EuropeChina, and India between 2000 and 2010.

 Up until the Qatar crisis, the GCC members were able to manage the internal rivalries and disagreements to maintain a minimum posture of unity.
 These included incidents such as the 2005 Saudi-Bahrain dispute over the latter’s free trade agreement with the U.S. and the 2010 Saudi-UAE dispute over the location of a GCC central bank (which never materialized).
 The Qatar crisis has caused a deeper division that might be much more difficult to repair.